Visty93/Daggerfall-Unity-Co-op/README.md

 However, I won't be able to provide support for KCP-related networking issues such as port forwarding, Hamachi, or similar setups.
 Just use it for LAN, or better yet, use the Steam networking option.

 ---

+## Save compatibility

+Regular DFU saves should generally work when loaded in this co-op fork.

+Going the other way is a bit trickier.
+Exterior saves made with the co-op fork should generally work in a normal/non-co-op DFU version.
+However, interiors and dungeons are moved underground in the co-op version, so loading a co-op save made inside an interior or dungeon in normal DFU will place the player in the void, as the normal version has no knowledge of those altered positions.

+See the **Issues / limitations** section below for more details about joining an MP game from inside an SP dungeon, or loading SP and MP dungeon saves.

 ## Issues / limitations